 There’s no need to throw out an old projector just because it uses VGA, DVI, or HDMI cables.
 This Wireless Projector Guide will go over a few of the reasons why.

 First, let’s talk about the perks of going wireless.
 After that, we’ll share how you can make a projector wireless using Airtame’s cableless HDMI solution.
-Then, we’ll cover the different types of wireless solutions you can choose from.

 It’s one thing upgrading from an older cabled solution to a newer cabled solution, but quite another making the jump into wireless.
 It can seem complicated and perhaps unnecessary.